Every Season, Every Reason, Always Estes!

 This summer migration continues today in the form of summer vacationers visiting Rocky Mountain National Park, one of the top five visited National Parks in America.

-The mountain weather is practically perfect, with daily average temperatures in the 70’s, and cool mountain nights for comfortable sleeping.
+The mountain weather is practically perfect, with sunny mornings, afternoon thundershowers, and cool, clear nights.
+The daily average temperatures are in the 70’s, and cool mountain nights make for comfortable sleeping.
 Afternoon thundershowers spring up over the peaks, but the Estes skies are predominantly sunny.

 There is not a single month of the year which is historically snow-free.
 On the other hand, there is not a single month in which we do not have picnic lunches on sunny decks!